wonscha/DS_Algorithm_Practice/README.md

 # DS_Algorithm_Practice
-This repository is created to archive data strucures and algorithm solutions that Wonsuk has come up with.
+This repository is created to archive data strucures and algorithm solutions that I have written.
-So, this repository is for personal archiving purpose.
+This repository is for personal archiving purpose.

 Questions are mostly from LeetCode or Udemy courses.